Last Updated: 02/07/2021

 Great colour accuracy

-Moving onto performance, you’ll be happy to learn that the XB273K doesn’t really compromise on that many areas when compared to the X27.
+Moving onto performance, you’ll be happy to learn that the XV282K doesn’t really compromise on that many areas when compared to the previous iterations.
 It offers the same 4K screen resolution alongside the same 144Hz refresh rate.
-Better still, it actually has better input lag and greater colors right out the box.
+Better still, it actually has better input lag and greater colors than many of the market’s similarly priced alternatives.
 So where does it fall short?
 Well, that’s in the HDR department.
-Unlike the X27 that provides stellar HDR1000 support, the same can’t be said for the XB273K.
-It doesn’t offer nearly as much brightness and picture quality (overall) is not as good.
-It also offers a poor contrast ratio and less than impressive dark-room performance – mainly thanks to the IPS panel that makes blacks look on the gray side.
+Unlike other monitors in this guide that provides stellar HDR1000 support, the same can’t be said for the XV282K.
+It doesn’t offer nearly as much brightness as you might like, making it fairly poor in bright room scenarios.
+That said, it does offer decent dark room gaming and supports VRR for both PS5 and Xbox Series X.

 Excellent price point

 Power input lag

 Low refresh rate

 Our budget 4K gaming monitor goes to the ASUS TUF VG289Q, a monitor that is both hit and miss when it comes to gameplay and entertainment purposes.
 Obviously, the main pro of this monitor is its price – however, with good colors and great picture quality right out the box, it also offers good value too.